sidprusty/sidprusty.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hi!
-I am a PhD student in Quantitative Marketing at [Fuqua School of Business](https://www.fuqua.duke.edu/), Duke University.
-I am interested in the broad area of Industrial Organization, and my current substantive focus pertains to problems on advertising in retail marketplaces, and sustainable consumption.
-I employ both structural and analytical methods to address problems of interest.
-I have been fortunate to be working with [Professor Carl Mela](https://www.fuqua.duke.edu/faculty/carl-mela) and [Professor Wilfred Amaldoss](https://www.fuqua.duke.edu/faculty/wilfred-amaldoss) from the Marketing area at Fuqua.
+I am a PhD candidate in Quantitative Marketing at [Fuqua School of Business](https://www.fuqua.duke.edu/), Duke University.

-I completed my Master's in Operations Research from the [IEOR Department, Columbia University](https://www.ieor.columbia.edu/), where my research focus was on statistical learning theory.
-My undergraduate is from [IIT Kanpur](https://www.iitk.ac.in/), where I studied Electrical Engineering, followed by a couple of years in industry.
-Apart from work, other things that make me happy include exploring nature and mountains (I trek) or visiting new cities.
-Otherwise, I play [chess](https://ratings.fide.com/profile/5030897), indulge in Yoga, squash, or take a run.
+My dissertation paper develops monetization algorithms in the context of advertising in online marketplaces (retail media).
+As in search advertising, the marketplace multiplies advertisers' bid with a quality score in determining display ranking.
+Considering revenues from clicks (ad revenues) and sales (conversion revenues), I develop optimal quality score algorithms that help the retail marketplace rank products to maximize  their revenue.
+Using data from a retail marketplace, I show that the proposed algorithm improves revenue for the marketplace.

+Another stream of my research investigates optimal firm response in the context of sustainable products.
+An exploratory survey shows that many consumers desire (dislike) sustainable products and are willing to pay more (less) for them.
+Using a theoretical model where firms are horizontally differentiated and two groups of consumers have divergent preference for sustainable products, we investigate the strategic implications of sustainable consumption.
+A follow-up work investigates consumption externalities in the context of sustainable consumption.

+I employ methods from operations, empirical IO, and analytical models to address problems of interest.